Last Updated on 04/03/2022

 - Vibram rubber profile sole

-My initial thoughts were that of joy as I opened the box and smelled the familiar new leather smell that comes with all Meindl Leather footwear.
+My initial thoughts were a joy as I opened the box and smelled the familiar new leather smell that comes with all Meindl Leather footwear.
 The boot felt light, the soles had good flex, and the leather was tough yet supple.
 Unfortunately, I was disappointed when I tried them on to find they were a bit too tight at the widest part of my foot.
 I sent them back and quickly got a replacement sent out, ahh the beauty of the internet.

 Comfort and Fit